History of Prehistoric and Ancient Europe

 Contains versions of the Old and New Testaments, Latin translations of Josephus’ (Josephus Flavius) two works on the history of the Jews (Antiquitates Iudaicae and De bello Iudaico), Isidore of Sevilla’s encyclopaedic Etymologiae, and eight medical writings.

-Also available in English or Czech.
+Also available in Swedish.

 (Facsimiles)